flexcompute-readthedocs/flow360-helpcenter/docs/02.simulation-setup/05.models/02.3d-models/02.solid/README.md

 <details>
 <summary><h3 style="display:inline-block"> ❓ Frequently Asked Questions</h3></summary>

 - **What happens if I don't specify an initial condition?**
-  > The solver will use a default uniform temperature field.
+  > For steady simulations, the solver will use a default uniform temperature field.
+For unsteady simulations, an initial condition must be specified.

 - **Can I simulate multiple solid materials?**
   > Yes, create multiple Solid model instances with different materials and assign them to different volumes.